BluefinSolutions/OpenUI5-OSCON-2014/SETUP.md

         |
         +-- projects/
 ```
-(From now on the contents of the openui5 SDK folder won't be shown).
+(From now on the contents of the `openui5-sdk/` folder won't be shown).

 ### 3. Install required modules